dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

 :::{.proposition}
-The distinguished open sets form a base of the zariski topology.
+The distinguished open sets form a base of the Zariski topology.
 :::

 :::{.proof}